medic/horticulturalist/README.md

     --medic-os
         Only of interest to those who deploy using MedicOS.
 Deploys apps using the MedicOS daemon.
+    --satellite
+        Only of interest to those who deploy on Medic Satellite servers.
+Deploy blindly from CouchDB.
+Cannot be used with specific deploy actions.

 You can also specify a deployment action to perform: